-Manchester Pride has confirmed their popular annual festival will return for 2023, with a huge programme of events and activities planned to celebrate.
-The parade, the Gay Village party and Candlelit Vigil are all set to come back with a bang over the August bank holiday, and tickets for the festival will go on sale from tomorrow (March 8) at 12pm.
+The Manchester Pride annual festival returns this weekend, with a huge programme of events and activities planned to celebrate.
+The parade, the Gay Village party and Candlelit Vigil are all set to come back with a bang over the August bank holiday.
+And now Manchester Pride has revealed its most diverse line-up to date for this year’s Gay Village Party, which has been co-created with Manchester’s queer communities.

 Taking place between Friday 25th and Monday 28th August, the event, which was awarded ‘Best Large Festival’ at the UK Festival Awards in 2022, is an annual celebration of LGBTQ+ life and brings together the community and its allies to celebrate and protest.
-The events of Manchester Pride Festival 2023 are free to attend with the exception of the Gay Village party, with tickets available to purchase from March 8.
+The events of Manchester Pride Festival 2023 are free to attend with the exception of the Gay Village party.

 How much are tickets to Manchester Pride Festival 2023?